 Dental Implant Expectations at Our Eureka Office

 Implants can provide many years of service whether replacing missing teeth or anchoring dentures or partials; however, commitment to care must be accepted by the patient.
-Daily proper at-home cleaning by the patient and once or twice yearly follow-up by the hygienist and dental staff are critical to long term success.
+Daily proper at-home cleaning by the patient, and once or twice yearly follow-ups by the hygienist and dental staff are critical to long term success.
 Medical conditions such as diabetes, hormones, or conditions where the body’s defense mechanisms are compromised may affect the implant survival.
 Smoking, clenching of the jaws, teeth grinding, and other habits must be controlled for optimum implant success.

 Having successfully served the implant dentistry needs of our patients, our team is committed to making your implant experience a great one!